AnthonyM-Jr/AnthonyM-Jr/README.md

 <a href="https://www.linkedin.com/in/amagwoodjr/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Cleared cybersecurity professional with a background in cyber threat intelligence and defensive cyber operations.
-I transform advanced threat data into actionable security strategies and develop proactive security solutions to safeguard critical digital infrastructure against evolving threats.
+Cleared cybersecurity professional with a strong foundation in threat intelligence, network defense, and incident response.
+I specialize in analyzing real-world threats, leveraging advanced tools and threat intelligence platforms, and applying hands-on forensic techniques to detect, investigate, and mitigate malicious activity.
+I transform complex threat data into clear, actionable strategies that enhance and harden organizational security against evolving cyber threats.

 ## Objective

-Seeking to establish a strong career as a Cybersecurity Analyst, utilizing my skills in threat intelligence, vulnerability management, and incident response to enhance organizational security.
+Pursuing a cybersecurity analyst role where I can apply my experience in threat intelligence, vulnerability analysis, and network forensics to proactively defend enterprise systems.
+I aim to contribute to a team that values detection engineering, hands-on analysis, and continuous improvement of security posture.

 ## Skills